 Generally, each year the committee or the committee Chair tours one of our existing assets or projects under development as part of its responsibility to monitor and review our HSE practices.
-The Board may be invited to join the committee at its site visit and the Board typically has a separate site visit each year.
-In 2015, all of the Board members participated in a special session devoted to operational risk management.
+Additionally, the Board and the committee have a joint site visit annually.